marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 Also, ``c_by_val.f`` and its partner ``c_by_val.c`` of the GNU Fortran testsuite are worth a look.

+.. index:: EOF, BACKSPACE, REWIND

 .. _read-write-after-eof-marker:

-.. index:: EOF

-.. index:: BACKSPACE

-.. index:: REWIND

 Read/Write after EOF marker
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^